This post may contain affiliate links. Please read our disclosure policy.

 Just enter your email and get it sent to your inbox!

-Piece of banana cake with peanut butter frosting on white plate with fork.
+Piece of banana cake with peanut butter frosting on small plate with a fork and the cake pan with spatula in the background.

 The original recipe is from one of my favorite baking books, Sylvia’s Cakes and Breads: Famous Recipes from a Small Maine Kitchen (affiliate link), by Sylvia Hocking, who for years ran a little bakeshop and mail order business from her home kitchen and whose clients included Julie Andrews, Dave Grusin, and John Williams.